Skip to main content

 Requirements

-- An IDE supporting C#
+• An IDE supporting C#

-the MoBro Plugin CLI first.
+CLI Tool: MoBro Plugin CLI

 dotnet tool install --global MoBro.Plugin.Cli

-Project setup
+Project Setup

-- Language: C#
+• Language: C#

-- Docker Support: Disabled
+• Docker Support: Disabled

 Project structure

-After creating the console application your project should contain the following:
+After creating the console application, your project should contain the following:

 Plugin.Example